 Dalton is a tiny city located in the state of Minnesota.
 With a population of 216 people and just one neighborhood, Dalton is the 494th largest community in Minnesota.

-Dalton is a blue-collar town, with 55.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dalton is generally considered to be a blue-collar town.
+55.23% of the Dalton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dalton is a city of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dalton who work in sales jobs (8.14%), healthcare suport services (6.98%), and management occupations (5.81%).

 Dalton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.